 - The production of spices and various foods in specific areas of the world have impacted world trade.
 The Columbian Exchange is an example.

 Prepare a taste test of foods from the New World and the Old World, such as chocolate, bread, or fruits.

-Show clips of Guns, Germs, and Steel.
+Show clips of the movie Guns, Germs, and Steel and discuss.

 Dissect a typical meal in the United States, exploring the origins of the meal’s contents.

 Hold a discussion on the roles that transportation and infrastructure play in food availability for different countries or different communities in the United States.

 Use a blender to make hummus, and have a tasting in class, showing students the origin of a simple snack.

 Read Issue 4 of Ag Today titled Agriculture in Society.
 This reader can be printed or accessed digitally.
 Students will learn how agriculture plays a significant role in different geographic areas such as small towns, large cities, and local, state, and federal government.
 It also places a focus on where food comes from and why different foods are grown in different states.

 Suggested Companion Resources

 - Chocolate Taste-Testing